Generating Semantic Adversarial Examples via Feature Manipulation: Problem Definition

 The adversarial image $ x^*$ for $x$ can be designed by satisfying the three objectives given as follows, with respect to the reconstructed image based on the perturbed latent codes.

-The universal definition of the semantic adversarial example is defined as follows: Let $D^{y}$ denote the set of examples with the same label $y$, the perturbation $\Delta z$, added in a specific latent factor $z_i$ on a $x \in D^{y}$ to make misclassification, can also cause misclassification on a number of other $x' \in D^{y}$.
+We also define the universal semantic adversarial example as follows.
+Let $D^{y}$ denote the set of examples with the same label $y$, the perturbation $\Delta z$, added in a specific latent code $z_i$ on a $x \in D^{y}$ to make misclassification, can also cause misclassification on a number of other $x' \in D^{y}$.
 The fraction of the affected instance is referred to as the fooling rate (FR).
 Namely, for the universal adversarial semantic adversarial example, not only the above equation should be satisfied but the fooling rate should also be more than a threshold $FR_{\Delta z^*}^{D^y} \geq \theta_{FR}$.